Syntax

 1

-Variables can be deleted by assigning null or using the clear statement.
+Variables can be deleted by assigning them null or using the clear statement.
 The latter also performs a garbage collection.

 > a := null: